 II.
 Conference proceedings and Book chapters

-1. Chakrabarti, P. (2019) Multifactorial Declines In Global Insect Pollinator Populations – Case Studies In Honey Bees.
-In: A knowledge based volume on Environmental Issues: Approaches and Practices (Invited peer-reviewed book chapter: In Press).
+2. Chakrabarti, P. (2019) Multifactorial Declines In Global Insect Pollinator Populations – Case Studies In Honey Bees.
+In: A knowledge based volume on Environmental Issues: Approaches and Practices, Syamaprasad College Publication, Kolkata.
+Volume 1, pp. 20-31.

 III.
 Extension publications